freemagee/comfortable-basic/README.md

 ### TODO

-- Confirm all commonmark features are styled
 - Ability to deal with code blocks
-- Style pagination
 - Click through to post
-- Add some tag/categorisation to posts
+- Add some tag/categorisation handling to posts